brad-jones/wordpress/README.md

   - https://github.com/fancyguy/webroot-installer
   - https://github.com/johnpbloch/wordpress-project

-The issue I have found with the other approches, is that they all modify wordpress in some way or another.
+The issue I have found with the other approaches, is that they all modify wordpress in some way or another.
 Wordpress gets put inside another directory.
 Then we have to define extra index.php files and so on.
 The best example of this is the Roots Bedrock Stack.
 It hardly looks anything like the original project.